bowen-wu/postgraduate/english/word/core/Unit10-1.md

     - allocation n. 分配
 - devote
     - vt. 致力于
-    - But if you work is your "passion",you'll be more likely to devote yourself to it.
+    - But if your work is your "passion",you'll be more likely to devote yourself to it.
     - be devoted to == devote oneself

 ## exit